-The purpose of a drug rehab referral service is to help people with a substance abuse problem find a program to help them overcome their addiction.
+The purpose of drug rehab referral services is to help people with a substance abuse problem find a program to help them overcome their addiction.
 This is a very valuable and needed service as many individuals find themselves in the clutches of addiction.

 The moment in life when a person realizes they need help with their addiction problem can be a very vulnerable and distressing time.
 In the midst of such a major lifestyle change, it can be hard to know who you can really trust.
 You may no longer find yourself friends with those whom you had spent most of your time unless these friends have decided to make a change and go to rehab as well.
 You may begin to look into rehab referral services to start the task of finding the facility that best suits your needs.

 You may also begin to receive referrals from well-meaning friends and family.
 A word of mouth referral can be a great asset as these usually come from direct sources, as in a person who attended that particular rehab themselves.
 However, there is a time when referrals are insincere and are given simply to get something in return – a big paycheck.
 This mostly occurs in areas where heavy drug use has become a serious problem causing a market to open up for those looking to capitalize on the problems and misfortunes of others.
 This is when you can find recruiters working to get drug addicts into any rehab center they can in an effort to get paid.

 With such deceitful referrals becoming commonplace, it can be difficult to distinguish a true and honest referral from a devious one.
 Yet there are some tell-tale signs to look for that can help identify a genuine referral.

 Five Rehab Referral Services Points of Criteria

 Here are 5 signs to check into to help you decide whether or not you can trust a drug rehab referral:

 - Where did the referral come from?
 Did it come from a referral service or friends and family?
 Did the person go to that rehab center themselves or do they know an employee from the center they are referring?
 Find the source to check the referrals validity.